chelsearwang/roommate-app/README.md

 ## What it does

-- **Chores** — recurring or one-time, split fairly via automatic rotation *or* pinned permanently to one person; custom recurrence like "the 3rd Friday of every month"; overdue tracking that keeps a missed chore visible until it's actually resolved
+- **Chores** — recurring or one-time, split fairly via automatic rotation *or* assigned to one specific person; custom recurrence like "the 3rd Friday of every month"; overdue tracking that keeps a missed chore visible until it's actually resolved
 - **Expenses** — log shared costs, automatic even-split, and a debt-simplification algorithm that finds the minimum number of payments needed to settle up the whole household
 - **Announcements** — a shared household bulletin board, with pinning and resolution tracking
-- **Gamification** — XP, levels, and a household-wide streak to make chores feel less like a chore
+- **Gamification** — a shared plant that reflects how the household's actually doing (thriving to wilted, based on completed vs. overdue chores)
 - **Real authentication** — Google Sign-In, working natively on iOS and Android, and via a custom web OAuth flow in the browser
 - **In-app notifications** — nudges, overdue reminders, chore-completed alerts, and new-member notifications